danielsfamily/you-deserve-arrays/README.md

 4. `isLongList`: takes in an array as a parameter and returns a boolean indicating whether the array's length is at least 10.

 5. `firstItemIsNumber`: takes in an array as a parameter and returns a boolean indicating whether or not the first item in the array is a number.

+6. `secondCharOfThirdString`: takes in an array as a parameter and returns the second character in the third item in the array.
+We'll assume that that third item is a string for now, but a good function would check that's true!
+(In the same way the previous question checked if it's a number, if you did it the easy way.)